g-micah/DeepForest/README.md

 # DeepForest
-A bug-tracker web application built with the Spring framework.
+A web application built with the Spring framework.